 The Emir of Kuwait, Sheikh Sabah Al-Salim Al-Sabah, has died of a heart attack aged 62.

-The Emir of Kuwait, Sheikh Sabah Al-Salim Al-Sabah, has died of a heart attack aged 62.
+Background: The Emir of Kuwait, Sheikh Sabah Al-Salim Al-Sabah, has died of a heart attack aged 62.
 He's been succeeded by his cousin, the Crown Prince and Prime Minister, Sheikh Jaber Al-Ahmed Al-Sabah.

 SYNOPSIS: Sheikh Sabah ruled the oil-rich state for 12 years; a period which saw the consolidation of Kuwait's oil production to conserve resources for the future.
 During this time, the Emir established one of the world's most comprehensive welfare states, with free medical care and education.